USCbiostats/PM566/README.md

 # Course Material for PM566

-The course website is based off the [course template](https://github.com/kjhealy/course_template) by [Kieran Healy](https://kieranhealy.org/).
+The PM566 course website is [here](https://elastic-khorana-70231e.netlify.app/).
+The syllabus, schedule and references are available at this site.

-The PM566 course webpage is linked at the top of this page.
+It is based off the [course template](https://github.com/kjhealy/course_template) by [Kieran Healy](https://kieranhealy.org/).

 This skeleton uses the [Academic Hugo theme](https://sourcethemes.com/academic/), with some slight template modifications found in `/assets/` and `layouts/`.
 The theme is included as a submodule, so when when cloning for the first time, use this command to get the theme too: